sagarsv04/InstructionSetSimulator/README.md

 Notes:
 ============

-1)	This code is a simple implementation of 5 Stage APEX Pipeline.
+1)	This code is a simple implementation of 7 Stage APEX Pipeline.
-		Fetch -> Decode -> Execute -> Memory -> Writeback
+		Fetch -> Decode -> Execute One -> Execute Two -> Memory One -> Memory Two -> Writeback

 		You can read, modify and build upon given codebase to add other features as required in project description.
 You are also free to write your own